Flight Training Cost in NY/NJ Area!

 This is one of the most commonly asked questions, and yet the answer often begins with, “It depends.”
 Between $12,175 to $32,250.
-Why the big difference in the cost to earn a Private Pilot Certificate?
+Why the big difference in the cost of flight training to earn a Private Pilot Certificate?

 How much does it cost to earn a Private Pilot Certificate in the New York/New Jersey area?